What is endometriosis?

 Evaluation for endometriosis include the following steps:

-- Ultrasound, and MRI imaging – may demonstrate ovarian endometriosis cyst but they do not improve the diagnostic accuracy of endometriosis.
+- Ultrasound, and MRI imaging: Imaging may demonstrate ovarian endometriosis cyst but they do not improve the diagnostic accuracy of endometriosis.

-- CA-125 blood test may be elevated in patients with endometriosis and can be used to monitor the progression of the disease or evaluate how effective the treatment is.
+- Blood tests: A CA-125 blood test may be elevated in patients with endometriosis and can be used to monitor the progression of the disease or evaluate how effective the treatment is.

-- Progressive reduction in egg number (Diminished ovarian reserve), which may results in a poor reproductive outcome even with in vitro fertilization (IVF).
+- Progressive reduction in egg number (diminished ovarian reserve), which may result in a poor reproductive outcome even with in vitro fertilization (IVF)

 - Endometriosis may adversely affect fertilization or sperm penetration into the egg.